-After graduating from Osborn, Travis earned a full-ride Kansas City Golden Gloves boxing scholarship and went on to win three Kansas City Golden Gloves titles.
-Hartman, now 20-years-old dreamed of fighting for the USA in the Olympics in Athens Greece in 2004.
-The odds were not in favor of Hartman this time as his family homed burned to the ground in early January of 2004, three weeks before he was to compete in the Western Olympic Trials in Bakersfield, California.
+After graduating from Osborn High School, Hartman earned a full-ride Kansas City Golden Gloves boxing scholarship and went on to win three Kansas City Golden Gloves titles.
+Hartman, now 20-years old, dreamed of fighting for the USA in the Olympics in Athens Greece in 2004.
+The odds were not in favor of Hartman this time as his family home burned to the ground in early January of 2004, three weeks before he was to compete in the Western Olympic Trials in Bakersfield, California.
 He still went on to compete and made it to the quarterfinals of the Olympic Trials before losing to Cleotis Pendarvis.

-After making the trip home from California, Travis and his father decided to turn pro at the age of 20-years-old.
+After making the trip home from California, Hartman and his father decided to turn pro at the age of 20 years old.
 They signed a three-year deal with Rob Calloway’s All-American Promotions.
 Hartman made his pro debut in March of 2004 winning by 3rd round TKO.
 He would go on to go undefeated in six pro fights with 4 knockouts his first year as a pro.

-Hartmans pro career spanning from 2004 to present day has been filled with ups and downs, but saw Travis face some of the best fighters in the world.
-Some of the opponents Travis faced as a professional boxer were *Terence Crawford, (Hartman lost the fight by a decision on points), *Keith Thurman, *Jessie Vargas, *Julio Caesar Chavez Jr., Jorge Paez Jr., Danny O’Connor, Willie Nelson, Chordale Booker, Kent Cruz and Mason Menard. *world champions
+Hartman's pro career spanning from 2004 to present day has been filled with ups and downs, but saw him face some of the best fighters in the world.
+Some of the opponents Hartman faced as a professional boxer were Terence Crawford*, (Hartman lost the fight by a decision on points), Keith Thurman*, Jessie Vargas*, Julio Caesar Chavez Jr.*, Jorge Paez Jr., Danny O’Connor, Willie Nelson, Chordale Booker, Kent Cruz and Mason Menard. (* = world champions)

-Hartman has owned his own gym for 8 years in Missouri before relocated to Winter Springs, Florida to be the General Manager of LA Boxing and then UFC Gym.
-Hartman now runs his owm private training company since 2019, Travis Hartman Boxing, which is the no. 1 personal training and boxing program in Orlando, Florida.
+Hartman had owned his own gym for 8 years in Missouri before relocating to Winter Springs, Florida to be the General Manager of UFC Gym.
+Hartman now runs his own private training company since 2019, Travis Hartman Boxing LLC, which is the No. 1 personal training and boxing program in Orlando, Florida.